jakehoward/svf/README.md

-# WIP: svf - separated values file #
+# svf - separated values files #

-Intended for use as a command line tool, similar to cut. `svf` is designed to read csv and tsv files so they can painlessly be used in bash pipelines.
+`svf` is `cut` for separated value files.
+Designed to read csv and tsv files so they can be used in bash pipelines.

 ## Examples ##